 Saving for College

 Saving for college is important.
 Most of us want to provide our children with every opportunity to succeed that we can.
 The cost of college attendance keeps increasing, too, so putting money away now for an obligation that will be payable in the future makes sense.
 Hopefully, the growth of what we save will be greater than the rate at which college costs inflate.
-For those that have not looked recently, the elite private institutions cost more than $60,000 per year.
+For those who have not looked recently, the elite private institutions cost more than $60,000 per year.
 The best state schools cost around $25,000 for in-state students.
 College is expensive.

 In the past, we discussed some ways to improve your student’s chances of receiving financial aid or scholarships.
 Future posts will also discuss ways to save for college.
 One of the best approaches is to contribute money to a 529 College Savings Plan.
 In many states, residents can deduct such contributions from their taxable income.